douglashill/objc.io-articles/2014-05-08-collectionview-animations.md

 ![Insertion and Deletion](/images/issue-12/2014-05-01-collectionview-animations-1-insertion.gif)

-The corresponding `finalLayoutAttributesForAppearingItemAtIndexPath:` method for the shown animation is very similar, except that it assigns a different transform.
+The corresponding `finalLayoutAttributesForDisappearingItemAtIndexPath:` method for the shown animation is very similar, except that it assigns a different transform.

 ### Responding to Device Rotations

 A device orientation change usually results in a bounds change for a collection view.
 The layout object is asked if the layout should be invalidated and recomputed with the method `shouldInvalidateLayoutForBoundsChange:`.
-The default implementation in `UICollectionViewFlowLayout` does the correct thing, but if you are subclassing `UICollectionViewLayout` instead, you should return `YES` on a bounds change:
+The default implementation in `UICollectionViewFlowLayout` always returns `NO` (does it, in a real situation?), but if you are subclassing `UICollectionViewLayout` instead, you can return `YES` on a bounds change:

     - (BOOL)shouldInvalidateLayoutForBoundsChange:(CGRect)newBounds
     {